ihelp-finance/ihelp-contracts/README.md

 ## Off-Chain Processes

-The below processes are currently running off-chain in the Rinkeby demo app.
-The team is considering moving several of these processes to on-chain [Chainlink keeper services](https://docs.chain.link/docs/chainlink-keepers/introduction/).
+The below processes are currently running off-chain in the production app:

 ### Upkeep